GoogleCloudPlatform/k8s-config-connector/scripts/generate-google3-docs/resource-reference/generated/resource-docs/certificatemanager/certificatemanagerdnsauthorization.md

         </td>
         <td>
             <p><code class="apitype">string</code></p>
             <p>{% verbatim %}Optional.
 The name of the resource.
 Used for creation and acquisition.
-When unset, the value of `metadata.name` is used as the default.{% endverbatim %}</p>
+When unset, the value of `metadata.name` is used as the default.
+Cannot be changed after create, except for updating from empty string to the actual resource ID.{% endverbatim %}</p>
         </td>
     </tr>
 </tbody>